 I want to go to Cuba or Iceland but I don’t want to go with a group.
 Is this possible?

 We design custom trips and itineraries around your interests for you and a small group as long as the trip adheres to the professional research or support for the Cuban people guidelines.
 These trips however tend to be more expensive given the nature of the many fixed costs of the trip.

 What is the situation with Covid-19 in Cuba?

 Cuba has proactively implemented contact-tracing and testing along with COVID-19 precautionary measures recommended by the WTO.
+They have been enforcing strict social distancing and face mask requirements.
 This has significantly decreased reported active cases of COVID-19, and is expected to continue seeing numbers of active cases decrease.
-Havana continues enforcing a strict social distancing and face mask requirement while the rest of the island has returned to a more regular lifestyle.
-Cuba will be testing all visitors for Coronavirus (COVID-19) when it reopens its airports to international travelers, with airport reopening to be anticipated for the beginning of December, 2020.
+They are leaders in development for a Covid-19 vaccine.
+Cuba is now reopening its airports to international travelers.

-Can I travel to Cuba under the current administration?
+Can I travel to Cuba under the Trump administration?

 To travel to Cuba legally, all U.S. citizens must travel under one of 12 general license categories defined by the U.S. Treasury’s Office of Foreign Assets Control (OFAC).
 Project Por Amor designs all of our itineraries to fully-adhere to the guidelines and takes care of all the complicated paperwork and planning so that your trip is easy, successful, legal and worry-free.
 The titles Project Por Amor travels under are listed below.